docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-4.md

 MessageQueue.Publish(eventMessage);
 ```

 The `ProspectSignedUpEvent` object contains the original `Prospect` object, populated from the webform input.
 The `MessageQueue` class is just a wrapper to abstract the type of message queue.
-In this lab I'm using [NATS](), a high-performance, low-latency, cross-platform and open-source message server.
-NATS is available as an [official image]() on Docker Hub, which means its a curated image that you can rely on for quality.
-Publishing a Message to NATS means multiple subscribers can listen for the event, and we start to bring [event-driven architecture]() into our application - just for the one feature that needs it, without a full rewrite.
+In this lab I'm using [NATS](https://nats.io), a high-performance, low-latency, cross-platform and open-source message server.
+NATS is available as an [official image](https://hub.docker.com/_/nats/) on Docker Hub, which means its a curated image that you can rely on for quality.
+Publishing a Message to NATS means multiple subscribers can listen for the event, and we start to bring [event-driven architecture](https://msdn.microsoft.com/en-us/library/dd129913.aspx) into our application - just for the one feature that needs it, without a full rewrite.

 ## Changing App Configuration to use Environment Variables

 One other thing has changed in the WebForms app.
 Instead of using `Web.config` for configuration values which may change between environments, we now use environment variables.
-Lightweight modern app frameworks like [NodeJS]() and [.NET Core]() use environment variables for configuration settings, because they're available in pretty much any host platform - Windows, Linux and PaaS platforms in the cloud.
+Lightweight modern app frameworks like [NodeJS](https://nodejs.org/en/) and [.NET Core](www.microsoft.com/net/core) use environment variables for configuration settings, because they're available in pretty much any host platform - Windows, Linux and PaaS platforms in the cloud.
 We can do the same in full .NET apps, and moving from config files baked into the deployment package to environment variables set by the platform makes our app more portable.

-In the Entity Framework [ProductLaunchContext]() class we now load the database connection string from an environment variable, using a simple [Config]() class which just reads the value by its key:
+In the Entity Framework [ProductLaunchContext](v2-src/ProductLaunch/ProductLaunch.Model/ProductLaunchContext.cs) class we now load the database connection string from an environment variable, using a simple [Config](v2-src/ProductLaunch/ProductLaunch.Model/Config.cs) class which just reads the value by its key:

 ```
 var value = Environment.GetEnvironmentVariable(variable, EnvironmentVariableTarget.Machine);
 ```

 To configure the database, we just need to set the connection string as an environment variable named `DB_CONNECTION_STRING`.
-A similar [Config]() class in the message queue project gets the URL for the NATS host from an environment variable named `MESSAGE_QUEUE_URL`.
+A similar [Config](v2-src/ProductLaunch/ProductLaunch.Messaging/Config.cs) class in the message queue project gets the URL for the NATS host from an environment variable named `MESSAGE_QUEUE_URL`.
 The Docker platform has first-class support for environment variables.
 They can be created with a default value in a Docker image, and containers can be run with specific values.

-In the [Dockerfile]() for the web app, the default value for the message queue URL is specified as an environment variabkle using the `ENV` instruction:
+In the [Dockerfile](v2-src/docker/web/Dockerfile) for the web app, the default value for the message queue URL is specified as an environment variable using the `ENV` instruction:

 ```
 ENV MESSAGE_QUEUE_URL="nats://message-queue:4222"